akshell/docs/intro.rst

 ``paragraph`` and ``timeSince``.
 Filters transform values of variables before outputting them.
 The ``paragraph`` filter converts newlines in plain text into the ``<p>`` and ``<br>`` HTML tags; the ``timeSince`` filter presents a date as a time passed since that date.
-Filters could be chained; they could take arguments.
+Filters can be chained; they can take arguments.

 Entry Point